RobertAhlin/emx/README.md

 <img src="readmefiles/navbar_logged_in_admin_01.jpg" alt="Image of the navigation bar in logged in in admin mode"><br>

 ### <a id="logged-in-as"></a><b>Logged in as</b>
-When developing the site I wonder which user I had logged in with.
-So I thought it would be a nice feature to show who is logged in when logged in.
+When developing the site, I wonder which user I had logged in with.
+So, I thought it would be a nice feature to show who is logged in when logged in.
 So I added this little feature to the top right corner.<br>
 <img src="readmefiles/logged_in_as_01.jpg" alt="Screenshot of showing who is logged in."><br>
 Also, if the user is a staff.
 The username is clickable and will open the "Admin panel" in a new page.<br>
 <img src="readmefiles/logged_in_as_02.jpg" alt="Screenshot of showing logged in admin name is clickable."><br>